nanocurrency/nano-docs/docs/core-development/understanding-the-code.md

 The googletest (gtest) framework is used to validate a variety of functionality in the node, we do not currently use gmock in the codebase.

+### Running tests
+The dev network is forced for locally run tests, this lowers work and other settings to make it simpler to test.
+Build with `cmake -DNANO_TEST=ON ..`
+See docs.nano.org for more information.
+There may be intermittent failures, if so add them here https://github.com/nanocurrency/nano-node/issues/1121 and fix if possible.

 ### Executables

 **core\_test** – This is where the majority of tests should go.
 If there is any new functionality added or something has changed, it more often than not should have a test here!
 Any new core areas should have their own separate test file to encapsulate the logic.